For those that have no idea what the Fringe is, I’m going to use the description from the official web site:

 Mars, Actually was one of the most creative shows I saw this year.
 It’s the story of people that were recruited to take part in a settlement on Mars.
 These three are children of the original settlers, and the story of how they discovered that, in fact, “Mars” was just an elaborate hoax, built in the Arizona desert.
 All their lives they’ve believed they were Martians, and now are having to adapt to life on an Earth they have never known.

 The show has music, comedy and drama, along with physical theatre and a huge dose of pathos.
 Funny, full of energy, and very heartwarming.
-This show, like all of my top ten, is unmissable.
+This show, like all of my top ten, was unmissable.

 This video clip is from their Kickstarter campaign.
 You get characters from both their shows (Mars, Actually and Jurassic Parks.)
 The first ones are from Jurassic Parks and the ones doing the singing are from Mars, Actually.
 Though of course it’s all the same people!